Gideon-Stein/KI4KI/README.md

 ## Usage

 Sub projects provide further explanations.
 In anomalies, we provide code for an early warning strategy based on residual anomalies.
-Along with this, we provide ways to generate synthetic anomalies
+Along with this, we provide ways to generate synthetic anomalies.

-In glörtal_analysis, we investigate the effects of a full dam drainage
+In glörtal_analysis, we investigate the effects of a full dam drainage.

 In forecasting_pipeline we include a large stack of forecasting tools that can be used to forecast either PS-time series or pendulum swing measurements.